acmerobotics/road-runner-quickstart/CONTRIBUTING.md

 The first step is to create a branch that will contain all of a certain feature's work.

-To do this run the following command:
+To do this, run the following command:

 `git checkout -b <name-of-branch>`